To combat illegal short-term rentals, NYC tries a new registration system for hosts. Here's how it works

 There will be a $145 non-refundable fee to process the application.
-Both hosts and sites that fail to comply can be penalized, however penalties will not be assessed until May 9th, 2023.
+Both hosts and sites that fail to comply can be penalized, however OSE will not begin enforcement of the registration law requirements until July 2023.

 Fines for hosts could be as much as $5,000 and platforms could face penalties of $1,500.